ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Your browser will warn you of a dangerous certificate because it is self-signed.
-If you want to have a fully compliant certificate that will not raise warnings, it is possible (but rather involved) to obtain one for free, `as explained in detailed in this tutorial`__.
+If you want to have a fully compliant certificate that will not raise warnings, it is possible (but rather involved) to obtain one, `as explained in detailed in this tutorial`__.

 .. __: http://arstechnica.com/security/news/2009/12/how-to-get-set-with-a-secure-sertificate-for-free.ars

-Keep in mind that when you enable SSL support, you'll need to access the notebook server over ``https://``, not over plain ``http://``.
-The startup message from the server prints this, but it's easy to overlook and think the server is for some reason non-responsive.
+Keep in mind that when you enable SSL support, you will need to access the notebook server over ``https://``, not over plain ``http://``.
+The startup message from the server prints this, but it is easy to overlook and think the server is for some reason non-responsive.